cdzombak/runner/README.md

 `runner` runs a program, capturing its output (from both standard output and standard error) and printing it to standard output only if the program fails.

-The output can also be printed if the program produces, or does not produce, a specific string.
+The output can also be printed if the program produces, or does not produce, a specific string (see `-print-if-match` and `-print-if-not-match`).
 As of Runner 2.0.0, output can always be printed regardless of program exit status, with the `-always-print` option.

+If the program failed, or its output would otherwise be printed, `runner` can also:

+- email the program's output, if provided with an SMTP server and credentials
+- send a notification via [ntfy](https://ntfy.sh).

-Output is optionally written to a log directory regardless of program exit status.
+Output is optionally written to a log directory, regardless of program exit status.

-`runner` can also email the program's output if provided with an SMTP server and credentials.

 If `runner` is run as `root` or with `CAP_SETUID` and `CAP_SETGID`, the target program can be run as a different user.